Welcome to the ICT for Inclusion project area!

 In recognition of the potential impact of ICT to education, but also social inclusion opportunities, the broader role of ICT in supporting learners with different needs in their wider societal inclusion was considered within project activities.

-The framework the project was based upon five key propositions that can be identified within the United Nations Convention on the Rights of Persons with Disabilities (2006) in relation to the use of ICTs in education.
+The framework of the project was based upon five key propositions that can be identified within the United Nations Convention on the Rights of Persons with Disabilities (2006) in relation to the use of ICTs in education.
 These propositions are:

 - ICT should be considered as a key tool for promoting equity in educational opportunities;